dataz/dataz-parent/README.md

 Issues
 ======

-If you want to report any issue or feature request (specific to the dataSet Installer), please do it [here](https://github.com/loddar/dataz-install/issues).
+If you want to report any issue or feature request (specific to the dataZ Installer), please do it [here](https://github.com/loddar/dataz-install/issues).

 Social